Meet the Team Leaders

 Saale came to the Hospital Center in 2003.
 Her nursing expertise includes critical care nursing and leadership.
 She has served as a critical care educator and manager, inaugurating the clinical care facilitator role for the ICUs at the Hospital Center.
 She was appointed nursing director of the neurological ICU and Stroke Center in 2010, and moved into the Senior Director role in 2015.

 Saale earned an MSN from Loyola University in New Orleans in 2014, with a focus on healthcare systems management.

-Senior Nursing Director, Ambulatory Care Services
+Senior Nursing Director, Perioperative Services